-I’ve just created my first Github Action: https://github.com/rocioar/gradual-black-formatter.
-It’s called “Gradual Black Formatter”, and it allows you to gradually format your code using black via Github Actions.
+I’ve created a Github Action that gradually applies black to your codebase.
 If your codebase is small and well tested, this Github Action would be of no use to you, as you could just format your code on a single PR.
 On the other hand, if you have a big enough codebase in which making a big PR with lots of formatting changes is a risk.
+Then look no further.

 Tests need to be fast.
 If tests are slow, our development process is affected and we end up spending a considerable amount of time waiting for the results.
-I will go through some of the techniques that I’ve applied to speed up tests on Django applications.
-Tips for speeding up test execution 1.
-Run your tests in parallel If you are running your tests on multi-core hardware, running your tests in parallel is probably the best optimization you can make if you aren’t doing it yet.
+On this blogpost I will go through some of the techniques that I’ve applied to speed up tests on Django applications.

 The Django ORM (Object Relational Mapping) is one of the most powerful features of Django.
 It enables us to interact with the database using Python code instead of SQL.
-It has multiple advantages: The database engine is abstracted from us, so it is possible to switch to another database system with ease.
-It supports migrations: we can easily change our tables by updating our models and Django will automatically generate the migration scripts needed to update the database tables.
+On this blogpost you will learn how to efficiently make queries using the ORM.